4 ex-cops indicted on US civil rights charges in Floyd death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — A federal grand jury has indicted the four former Minneapolis police officers involved in George Floyd’s arrest and death, accusing them of violating the Black man’s constitutional rights as he was restrained face-down on the pavement and gasping for air, according to indictments unsealed Friday.
+MINNEAPOLIS (AP) — A federal grand jury has indicted the four former Minneapolis police officers involved in George Floyd’s arrest and death, accusing them of willfully violating the Black man’s constitutional rights as he was restrained face-down on the pavement and gasping for air.

+A three-count indictment unsealed Friday names Derek Chauvin, Thomas Lane, J. Kueng and Tou Thao.

+Specifically, Chauvin is charged with violating Floyd’s right to be free from unreasonable seizure and unreasonable force by a police officer.
+Thao and Kueng are also charged with violating Floyd’s right to be free from unreasonable seizure, alleging they did not intervene to stop Chauvin as he knelt on Floyd’s neck.
+All four officers are charged for their failure to provide Floyd with medical care.

-Thomas Lane, Tou Thao and J. Kueng appeared via videoconference in U.S. District Court in Minneapolis.
+Lane, Thao and Kueng made their initial court appearances Friday via videoconference in U.S. District Court in Minneapolis.
 Chauvin was not part of the court appearance.

 Chauvin was convicted last month on state charges of murder and manslaughter in Floyd’s death and is in Minnesota’s only maximum-security prison as he awaits sentencing.
 The other three former officers face a state trial in August, and they are free on bond.
 They were allowed to remain free after Friday’s federal court appearance.